WHO certifies five more countries as dracunculiasis-free

 15 November 2013 | Geneva – Decline in the number of new cases of sleeping sickness prompts the World Health Organization to roll out the implementation of its elimination strategy in 36 countries in sub-Saharan Africa in early January 2014.

 Key elements of the strategy include integrating activities of specialized teams with rural health centres and dispensaries; optimal use of existing tools and widening access to affordable and safe donated medicines.

 Member States call for more focus on the growing threat and spread of dengue

-The agenda for this year includes a draft resolution on all 17 neglected tropical diseases.
+The World Health Assembly today adopted resolution WHA66.12 on all 17 neglected tropical diseases.